 Document Name: Certificación de matrimonio.

-Special Seal(s) / Color / Format: Marriage certificates can be issued in a printed format in letter size white paper or in a pre-printed form, with handwritten information added.
-They must have a five CUP stamp, the seal of the civil registry, and the signature of the registrar that issues the document.
+Special Seal(s) / Color / Format: Marriage certificates vary in format.
+They must have a stamp, the seal of the Civil Registry, and the signature of the registrar that issues the document.

 Registration Criteria: Marriages must be registered at the corresponding civil registry for the municipality where the marriage takes place.
-There are three ways to get married in Cuba according to Cuban law; 1) by a special registrar of Palacio de los Matrimonios (palace of marriages; a special institution of the Civil Registry); 2) by notary publics; or 3) by courts, which can recognize a common law marriage existing prior to the formalization of the marriage and back date the marriage to when the common law marriage began.
-(This practice was discontinued September 25, 2022, with the passing of the new family code, but legacy documents will still be valid.)
-This is recognized by Cuban law as the legal marriage date.
-Registrars inscribe the marriage at the civil registry corresponding to the local Palacio de los Matrimonios; notary publics must send a copy of the notarial marriage deed to the civil registry of the municipality where the marriage was celebrated for its registration within 72 hours of the ceremony.
+There are three ways to get married in Cuba according to Cuban law: 1) by a special registrar at the Palacio de los Matrimonios (palace of marriages; a special institution of the Civil Registry); 2) by notary publics; or 3) by courts, which can recognize a common law marriage existing prior to the formalization of the marriage.
+Registrars inscribe the marriage at the civil registry corresponding to the local Palacio de los Matrimonios.
+Notary publics must send a copy of the notarial marriage deed to the Civil Registry of the municipality where the marriage was celebrated for its registration within 72 hours of the ceremony.
 Courts must also send the marriage decree to the civil registry corresponding to the plaintiff’s address within 72 hours of the ruling for its registration.
-Marriage inscriptions must include the personal data of the spouses, place and date of marriage, civil registry where the marriage is inscribed, citizenship and civil state of the spouses, retroactive date of marriage, if required, etc.
+Marriage inscriptions must include the personal data of the spouses, place and date of marriage, civil registry where the marriage is inscribed, citizenship and civil state of the spouses, etc.

 Available